astro-expansion/domain-expansion/benchmarks/README.md

 ## Getting Started

-First, install [`hyperfine`](https://github.com/sharkdp/hyperfine?tab=readme-ov-file) for your system.
+First, install [`hyperfine`](https://github.com/sharkdp/hyperfine?tab=readme-ov-file).
 You can find instructions in their README file.
-To make this benchmark, you also need to have `git` installed.
+To run this benchmark, you also need to have `git` installed.

-Once installed, run the `bench.sh` file in this directory.
+Once installed, run the `bench.sh` script in this directory.

 ## What we benchmark

-We chose 6 open-source Astro projects with varying sizes:
+We chose 6 open-source Astro projects of varying sizes:

 1. [astro.build](https://astro.build), the official Astro website
 2. [docs.astro.build](https://docs.astro.build), the Astro docs and probably the biggest Astro-powered repository out there due to its translations